alibaba/kt-connect/docs/en-us/reference/customize.md

 cd kt-connect
 ````

 Currently, the `ktctl` tool provides two quick customization points.
-There is a config file in both "kt" and "kube" subdirectories of the "hack" directory of the kt-connect code.
+There is a config file in both `kt` and `kube` subdirectories of the `hack` directory of the kt-connect code.

 ```sql
 hack